 And of course, the Jamaican reggae artists the country is famous for

-Sound tempted?
+Sound tempting?
 We certainly are.
 As you can see it is more than just beautiful beaches, after all 2.5 million tourists choose Jamaica for their holiday each year.